bestbat/Homura/Tweaks.md

 Unity mouse problems | Tab out and in.
 World of Warcraft 1.12.1 no sound | Start the game in a new wine preifx.
 Origin | Turn off the in-game overlay.

+# FAQ

+# What i can do if i have sound problems?

+Open winetricks in the gameprefix and install xact.
+At this faudio can not be applayed because the newest version of winetricks have been not ported yet and i dont recommend anyone to use selfupdate.

+# Use more than 60hz!

+Some games are locked to 60hz in fullscreen, this may cause image tearing or even poor performance, to workaround that lock use fullscrene-windowed or windowed.
+Btw you can see if your default Hz gets changed if you go ingame and the screen is longer black and usually.

+# I want to use Directx 9/10/11 only!

+Open winetricks in the game prefix then select open in winecfg and go to libraries.
+Now add d3d9/d3d10/d3d11 and set them to disabled and appy the settings.